ucan-wg/delegation/README.md

 ### 4.4.2.1 Compact Form

 Normal from is consistent, but needlessly verbose for simple cases.
-Compact form omits superflous branches.
+Compact form omits superfluous branches.
 Consider the following normal form capabilities:

 ``` json
 {